zhang0426/netifyd/README.md

 - [Linux] libnetfilter-conntrack

 Optional:
-- gperftools/libtcmalloc (will use bundled version if not available)
+- google-perftools/gperftools/libtcmalloc (will use bundled version when not available)

 ### Configuring/Building From Source
 Read the appropriate documentation in the doc directory, prefixed with: `BUILD-*`